Why and Which surfboard leash, Traction-Pad or Fins to choose?

 - Attaching the fin in the center of the board is a great way to start knowing the adjustment.

-- Single Fin Placement on the back of the slot – Allows the board to turn easy, which is good for faster-moving waves
+- Single Fin Placement on the back of the slot – Allows the board to turn smooth, which is suitable for faster-moving waves

 Check out the Pictured Single Fin on AMAZON